sjdude/devops-CICD-project/README.md

 # App Background
 * This repository contains the front-end component of a MERN-stack project created for the NUS SGUS Fintech program.
-* This App simulates a primitive banking administrative portal.
+* This App simulates a primitive banking administrative portal and is intended as a demonstration of CRUD(Create, Read, Update, Delete) APIs.
 * The project's MERN-stack utilizes the following:
   * React.js - front-end
   * Express.js & Node.js - back-end